Quadratic matrix inequalities with applications to data-based control: Introduction

-Throughout the paper we will compare our work to several related results in the literature.
+Throughout the paper we will compare our work to related results in the literature.
 For instance, in Section~\ref{s:parameterization} we show the relation between \cite[Cor.
 2.3.6]{Skelton1998} and the QMI parameterization result.
 In Section~\ref{s:comparison}, we compare the matrix S-lemma of this paper with a matrix S-lemma that can be derived from the full block S-procedure and the literature on LMI relaxations \cite{Scherer2001,Scherer2005}.
 The conclusion is that the latter literature is able to deal with more general uncertainty descriptions than the one in this paper.
-Nonetheless, in the context of uncertainty sets described by QMI's, the matrix S-lemma derived from \cite{Scherer2001,Scherer2005} follows from this paper.
-We also demonstrate how the matrix S-lemma of this paper improves that of \cite{vanWaarde2022} by removing the generalized Slater condition.
+Nonetheless, in the context of uncertainty described by QMI's, the matrix S-lemma derived from \cite{Scherer2001,Scherer2005} follows from this paper.
+We also show how the matrix S-lemma of this paper improves that of \cite{vanWaarde2022} by removing the generalized Slater condition.
 Finally, we show that both the strict and nonstrict Petersen's lemma \cite{Petersen1987,Petersen1986}, that were recently applied to data-driven control \cite{Bisoffi2021}, can be obtained from our results.

 The outline is as follows.
 In Section~\ref{s:motivation} we motivate our study of QMI's with the application of data-based stabilization.
-Next, in Section~\ref{s:sets} we study basic properties of solution sets of QMI's, such as boundedness and convexity, and we establish parameterization and projection results.
+Next, in Section~\ref{s:sets} we study basic properties of solution sets of QMI's, such as boundedness and convexity, and we establish the parameterization and results on images of solution sets of QMI's.
 Section~\ref{s:FinslerandSlemma} provides matrix versions of the S-lemma and Finsler's lemma.
 The results are applied to data-driven control in Section~\ref{sec:appl}.
-Section~\ref{s:conclusions} contains our conclusions.
-Finally, some facts on matrix theory are provided in Appendix~\ref{s:appendix}.
+Finally, Section~\ref{s:conclusions} contains our conclusions.